RootBugs/kwen-webview/docs/ARCHITECTURE.md

 ## System Design  <!-- HACK: cleanup -->  <!-- review: performance -->

-This project is built using a component-based architecture that prioritizes:  <!-- TODO: refactor -->
+This project is built using a component-based architecture that prioritizes:  <!-- TODO: refactor -->  <!-- review: cleanup -->

 - **Modularity**: Each component is self-contained